 The Costume Book of Lambert de Vos

-One of the most beautiful and splendidly colored accounts of the Ottoman Empire is housed today under the shelf mark Ms. or.
-9 in the State and University Library of Bremen.
-Filled with richly detailed depictions of a royal procession, it portrays the dress of the Turks and the various peoples subjugated by them.
-The codex was hand-painted in 1574 by Lambert de Vos, the painter of the Hapsburg ambassador in Constantinople, Karel Rijm.
-Written at a time when the "Turkish Threat" to Europe was at its greatest, the manuscript actually reflects the tremendous degree to which Orient and Occident influenced one another during this period.
-Reflecting all strata of society, this is a valuable source for cultural and art historians alike.
+One of the most beautiful testimonies to the intercultural relations between the Christian-dominated Europe and the Muslim Ottoman Empire is today housed in the Bremen State and University Library under the shelfmark Ms. or.
+9. It contains 103 large-format, richly detailed and splendidly colored depictions of a royal procession and shows the dress of the Ottomans and the various ethnic groups under their rule.
+The codex was created in 1574 by Lambert de Vos (ca. 1538 – nach 1574), the court painter to the Habsburg ambassador in Constantinople, Karel Rijm (1533–1584).
+The valuable manuscript was written at a time when the so-called "Turkish Threat" resulting from the imperial policy of the Ottoman Empire was at its greatest for Europe and reflects the enormous extent of the reciprocal effects between the Orient and the Occident at this time.
+As almost all strata of society are reflected in the images, the work is a useful treasure trove for cultural and art historians alike.

 The Costume Book of Lambert de Vos